Library-Distribution/ALD-API-docs/HTTP-API.md

 #### Restrictions
 This API requires authentication.
 For modification of the mail address, account reactivation via an email sent to the new address is required.
+###### Note:
+This API is temporary, it might be removed if / when ALD is somehow integrated into autohotkey.com or another site.

 #### Response
 None (status code 204).